6d SCFTs, 5d Dualities and Tao Web Diagrams: Introduction and Summary

-The first type of the 5d duality that we argue comes from an ambiguity of whether we resolve two $O7^-$-planes or one $O7^-$-plane after the T-duality.
+\paragraph{(i) $SU-Sp$ duality:} The first type of the 5d duality that we argue comes from the choice of whether we resolve two $O7^-$-planes or only one $O7^-$-plane after the T-duality.
 The starting 6d brane setup includes an $O8^-$-plane, and hence the T-duality induces two $O7^-$-planes.
 An $O7^-$-plane can be split into two 7-branes by the non-perturbative effects in the string coupling \cite{Sen:1996vd}.
-Since we have two $O7^-$-planes,we may split the two $O7^-$-planes or only one of the two $O7^-$-planes\footnote{Keeping two $O7^-$-planes will not give a 5d description due to the explicit exisitence of the $S^1$.}.
-In fact, the two descriptions express two different 5d theories.
-However, since the two web diagrams are essentially the same diagrams,the two theories are dual to each other with the same 6d UV completion.
-The difference is simply a matter of how we read off the 5d gauge theory description from the 5-brane web diagram.
-From the dual 5d theories which have the same 6d UV fixed point, we can decouple flavors one by one by sending the masses to $\pm \infty$, leading to 5d theories which have the 5d UV fixed point.
-In particular, if we decouple the flavors in the dual 5d theories exactly in the same way, the resulting 5d theories should be also dual to each and have the same 5d UV fixed point.
-Hence, we can also obtain 5d dualities in the sense that the dual 5d theories have the same 5d UV fixed point.
-The 5d $Sp-SU$ duality proposed in \cite{Gaiotto:2015una} is a very particular example in the class of dual pairs that we consider in this paper.
+As we have two $O7^-$-planes, we may split the both $O7^-$-planes or only one of them into a pair of 7-branes \footnote{Keeping two $O7^-$-planes unresolved will not give a 5d description due to the explicit existence of the $S^1$.}.
+The two descriptions, in fact, express two different 5d gauge theories, an $SU$ gauge theory for two resolved $8^-$-planes and an $Sp$ gauge theory for an $O8^-$-plane, and thus yield different 5-brane web diagrams.
+On the other hand, since these two web diagrams arise essentially from the same 6d brane configuration, the two 5d theories are dual to each other with the same 6d UV completion.
+It is also worthy noting that given these dual 5d theories which have the same 6d UV fixed point, we can decouple flavors of one of the 5d gauge theories, say $SU$ theories, one by one by sending the masses to $\pm \infty$, leading to the 5d theory which has the 5d UV fixed point.
+In the same way, we decouple the flavors in the dual 5d theories, $Sp$ theories, and then the resulting two 5d theories should be also dual to each and have the same 5d UV fixed point.
+Hence, we obtain a 5d duality between 5d $SU$ gauge theories and $Sp$ gauge theories with the same flavors in the sense that the dual 5d theories have the same 5d UV fixed point.
+In particular, the 5d $SU-Sp$ duality proposed in \cite{Gaiotto:2015una} which is an example in the class of dual pairs that we consider in this paper.